 Only in later years does the apprentice learn the delicate knifework that is the essence of the sushi chef's job.
 Blowfish, for example, must be cut in such a way that just the right amount of poison is released into the fish to cause a slight tingling in the diner's mouth.

 American Sushi Chef Training

-The American sushi chef trainee's job is considerably easier.
-A sushi chef certification program typically lasts twelve weeks, and includes classes in knife skills, traditional Japanese cooking techniques, food safety and handling, fish identification and preparation, sushi and sashimi techniques, and presentation.
+The American sushi chef trainee's job is quite a bit different.
+A sushi chef certification program typically lasts twelve weeks, and may include classes in knife skills, traditional Japanese cooking techniques, food safety and handling, fish identification and preparation, sushi and sashimi techniques, and presentation.

-A sushi chef certificate will get you into your first sushi chef job, but you can expect another four years of on-the-job training under a master chef.
-This will be your chance to perfect such techniques as sealing maki rolls, centering the fish, and slicing different fish.
-You'll also get a chance to show off by creating the restaurant's 'omakase' sushi, or chef's choice, usually a very traditional sushi or marinated dish.
+A sushi chef certificate can get you into your first sushi chef job, but it might take another four years of training under a master chef before you are ready to advance.
+This presents you with the chance to perfect such techniques as sealing maki rolls, centering the fish, and slicing different fish.
+You may also get a chance to show off by creating the restaurant's 'omakase' sushi, or chef's choice, usually a very traditional sushi or marinated dish.

 A sushi chef no longer needs to have a Japanese pedigree to land a job.
 American sushi chef education programs offer a rigorous introduction in the exquisite art of sliced fish.
 So if you fancy yourself a culinary samurai, pick up your sushi knife and get to work.
 If you're not sure you want to commit to a full-time, on-campus culinary degree, consider exploring various culinary courses offered through online schools.